Quantum Software Systems Group

 QPUs present unique challenges, such as inherent noise, limited capacity, unpredictable behavior, and interference during multi-programming.
 Current quantum cloud software is rudimentary, addressing these issues in isolation, which prevents a cohesive solution.

 QOS is a unified system stack designed to tackle these challenges holistically.
 It combines compiler and runtime mechanisms to optimize quantum computation and resource management, meeting the goals of both users (high-quality computation, low waiting times) and operators (efficiency, scalability).
 Key components include: (1) The Qernel Abstraction: A shared structure supporting policies across the system.
-(2) Enhances execution quality through program optimization.
-(3) Automates QPU selection, supports multi-programming, and enables load-aware scheduling.
-By unifying these mechanisms into a cohesive system, QOS eprovides a scalable, high-performance framework for practical quantum computing in the cloud.
+(2) Error Mitigator: Enhances execution quality through program optimization and result post-processing.
+(3) Estimator: Predicts the performance of a quantum circuit on a QPU without executing it.
+(4) Multi-programmer: co-schedules circuits together to improve QPU utilization.
+(5) Scheduler: schedules circuits in space and time (on which QPU and when they are going to be executed) to reduce latency with minimal quantum performance impact.
+By unifying these mechanisms into a cohesive system, QOS provides a scalable, high-performance framework for practical quantum computing in the cloud.

 Keywords: Quantum Resource Management, Multi-programming, Scheduling